 Guidelines for determining liquidity and trading ETFs

 Although ETFs have many characteristics that are similar to stocks, liquidity is not one of them.
 Therefore, it‘s important to look beyond trading volumes and on-screen indicators when assessing ETF liquidity.
-Here are some of the dos and don’ts of ETF liquidity.
+Here are some of the dos and don’ts when assessing ETF liquidity.

-- Use limit orders as the default order type when trading ETFs.
-A limit order—an order to buy or sell a set number of shares at a specified price or better—gives investors some control over the price at which the ETF trade is executed.
-By contrast, a market order—an order to buy or sell immediately at the best available current price—may end up being executed at a price that is far higher (or lower) than expected as the order sweeps through standing orders on the order book.
+Use limit orders as the default order type when trading ETFs.
+A limit order—an order to buy or sell a set number of shares at a specified price or better—gives investors some control over the price at which the ETF trade gets executed.
+By contrast, a market order—an order to buy or sell immediately at the available price—may end up being executed at a price that is far higher (or lower) than an investor’s expectations as the order sweeps through standing orders on the order book.

-- Work with your ETF provider, especially when placing large trades.
-Don’t go it alone.
+Work with your financial adviser or ETF provider, especially when placing large trades.
 Most providers have capital markets desks whose role is to work with portfolio managers, APs, market makers and stock exchanges to help assess true ETF liquidity and assist investors with efficient trade execution.